-If you are at least age 55, you can elect to retire before age 62 and before you have completed 30 years of credited Benefit Service.
+If you are at least age 55, you can elect to retire before your Normal Retirement Date.
 This is called early retirement.
 You can start to receive your benefit as soon as your employment terminates or at a later date that is on or before your Normal Retirement Date.